IARC 601: Design 3 for Interior Arch

 IARC 710: Masters Proj for Interior Arch

-Building on the semester of research and programming (IARC-709), the Master's Project in Interior Architecture challenges students to integrate knowledge and skills acquired throughout the curriculum and can be undertaken only after successful completion of appropriate coursework.
-While most students will complete this course using an applied project based approach, students have an option of pursuing theoretical research.
-Thesis/Applied: This major culminating design experience is a self-directed, faculty monitored independent study appropriate for students interested in exploring the creative/design dimensions of Interior Architecture while exploring a significant and advanced question in the discipline.
+The interior design/interior architecture final studio provides students with an opportunity to develop an individual design project based on their chosen area of interest researched and developed the previous semester in the Research + Programming course.
+In their design solutions students will be expected to integrate and address contemporary design issues such as sustainability, human behavior, well-being, and emerging technologies.
+They will be expected to deliver an innovative and comprehensive project that integrates design principles, theory, and construction technology and meets applicable codes and regulations that impact the health, safety, and welfare of the public.
+While most students will complete this course using an applied project-based approach, grad students have an option of pursuing theoretical research.
+This major culminating design studio experience is a self-directed, faculty monitored project appropriate for students interested in exploring the creative/design dimensions of Interior Architecture while exploring a significant and advanced question in the discipline.
 Students select one project from a range of carefully screened design projects of appropriate and comparable scope, sophistication, and complexity.
-Thesis/Theoretical: The thesis option is a self-directed, faculty monitored independent study appropriate for students interested in exploring theoretical dimension(s) in Interior Architecture.
-The thesis option will be attractive to students interested in pursuing doctoral studies and/or academic careers.

 Credits: 4